-The costs of special services, supplies, equipment, and tools necessary to enable a participant with a disability to participate in training is allowable.
-It is not an allowable use of WIOA Title I funds to make capital improvements to a training or work site for general compliance with the Americans with Disabilities Act (ADA) requirements. \$500.00 maximum per participant per program year.
+The costs of special services, supplies, equipment, and tools necessary to enable a participant with a disability to participate in an education or employment related activity is allowable.
+It is not an allowable use of WIOA Title I funds to make capital improvements to a training or work site for general compliance with the Americans with Disabilities Act requirements.
+Maximum expenditure is \$1,000.00 per participant per program year.

-STIPENDS (STI)- YOUTH ONLY
+STIPENDS (STI) - YOUTH ONLY